rezual/nge_2_re/DEBUG_MODE.md

 Finally, lots of the battle-mode menus can't be brought up in battle-mode since I haven't looked into a button hook for it, yet.

+All these debug cheats override the triangle menu, so press the triangle button to use them!

 ```
 _C0 Debug menu: Dummy/Outside/bath (crashes)
 _L 0x201C97CC 0x088B6320